Feyerabend/ABC80/README.md

 Vol. 2 Luxor datorer och persondatorbranschen, Unitryck, Linköping, 1996, p.
 212.

 The cost of computers were quite high at this time, but also shrinking heavily.
-* 1977 Commodore PET sold for $595 which is today ca $2,850 USD.
+* 1977 Commodore PET sold for $595 which is today (2022) ca $2,850 USD.
-* 1978 ABC80 sold for approx. 6,000 SEK, which is today ca $2,500 USD, not far from the PET.
+* 1978 ABC80 sold for approx. 6,000 SEK, which is today (2022) ca $2,500 USD, not far from the PET.
-* 1983 Commodore 64 sold for $595 which is today ca $1,700 USD.
+* 1983 Commodore 64 sold for $595 which is today (2022) ca $1,700 USD.

 The ABC80 was a collaboration between DIAB Industries behind the technology, Scandia Metric with its roots in industry, and Luxor which made radios and television sets.
+There were retailers that was also behind the large, but local (national), success.

 Specifications ABC80:
 * Zilog Z80, 3 MHz